diggitydug/overlanderspi-linuxapp/README.md

 This will should install necessary dependencies.

-Run main.py to experience the application
+You can run main.py or gui.py to start the app